azmozaffari/Person-reID/README.md

 ### extrcat hard negative samples
 ### time distribution extraction
+extract the simple distribution of occurance between two cameras in the specific target domain source domain here mentioned that we are using the features extracted from thetarget domain by apllying the pretraoined model of the source domain

+python3 time_distribution_function.py  --source_domain market --target_domain duke

 ### draw different histograms
+in draw hist.py file there are two functions for drawing the time difference histogram for all combinations of the camera and drawing features cosine similarity for different domains. python3 draw_hist.py --source_domain market --target_domain duke

 ### train GAN for negative samples
 ### extract time lift distribution